Make a "Move! Jar"

 You need to move your body every day.
 Do you ever forget to move?
 You may sit a lot.
 You sit to read.
 You sit to color.
 You sit to watch TV or play video games.
 Sometimes you might need to remember to move your body.

-Ask your mom or dad to help you make a "Move!
+Ask an adult to help you make a "Move!
 Jar."
 A Move!
 Jar is a jar that is filled with ideas for ways to move.
 When you see your Move!
 Jar, you will remember to move.
 And that will help you stay healthy and strong.

 How to Make Your Move!
 Jar